Particle production, absorption, scattering, and geodesics in a Schwarzschild-Hernquist black hole: Scattering cross section

-Figure~\ref{fig:Sct03} displays the scalar wave differential scattering cross sections in the Hernquist black hole spacetime for several multipole numbers, evaluated at ${\rho_\text{s}} M^2 = {r_\text{s}}/M = 0.1$.
-As the angular momentum mode $\ell$ increases, from $\ell = 1$ to $4$, the angular structure of the scattering becomes progressively sharper and more oscillatory, with the dominant contribution concentrated near the forward direction where the cross section reaches its maximum.
+Figure~\ref{fig:Sct03} displays the scalar wave differential scattering cross-sections in the Hernquist black hole spacetime for several multipole numbers, evaluated at ${\rho_\text{s}} M^2 = {r_\text{s}}/M = 0.1$.
+As the angular momentum mode $\ell$ increases, from $\ell = 1$ to $4$, the angular structure of the scattering becomes progressively sharper and more oscillatory, with the dominant contribution concentrated near the forward direction where the cross-section reaches its maximum.
 This behavior is consistent with the expected enhancement of higher multipole components, reflecting the increased angular resolution of the partial waves.